bhauman/devcards/README.md

 One more thing: developing your components in a different context than your main application **starkly reveals environmental coupling**, in the same way that unit tests often do.
-This can lead to developing components that are more independent than ones that are developed inside main app.
+This can lead to developing components that are more independent than the ones that are developed inside the main app.

 Developing inside the main application is constraining and it isn't until you develop inside a **meta application** that you can see this